-- Spatial Scales of Marine Conservation Management for Breeding Seabirds, by S Oppel and colleagues, in Marine Policy 2018, Vol. 98 (download).
+- Spatial Scales of Marine Conservation Management for Breeding Seabirds, by S Oppel and colleagues, in Marine Policy 2018, Vol. 98 (download)

-- Important Bird and Biodiversity Areas (IBAs): The Development and Characteristics of a Global Inventory of Key sites for Biodiversity, by P F Donald and colleagues, in Bird Conservation International 2019, Vol. 29 Issue 2 (download).
+- Important Bird and Biodiversity Areas (IBAs): The Development and Characteristics of a Global Inventory of Key sites for Biodiversity, by P F Donald and colleagues, in Bird Conservation International 2019, Vol. 29 Issue 2 (download)

-- Important Bird and Biodiversity Areas (IBAs): Their Impact on Conservation Policy, Advocacy and Action, by Z Waliczky and colleagues, in Bird Conservation International 2019, Vol. 29 Issue 2 (download).
+- Important Bird and Biodiversity Areas (IBAs): Their Impact on Conservation Policy, Advocacy and Action, by Z Waliczky and colleagues, in Bird Conservation International 2019, Vol. 29 Issue 2 (download)

-- Threats to Seabirds: A Global Assessment, by M P Dias and colleagues, in Biological Conservation 2019, Vol. 237 (download).
+- Threats to Seabirds: A Global Assessment, by M P Dias and colleagues, in Biological Conservation 2019, Vol. 237 (download)

-- Projected Migrations of Southern Indian Ocean Albatrosses as a Response to Climate Change, by M Somerville and colleagues, in Ecography 2020, Vol. 43 (download).
+- Projected Migrations of Southern Indian Ocean Albatrosses as a Response to Climate Change, by M Somerville and colleagues, in Ecography 2020, Vol. 43 (download)

 The concept of IBAs, themselves based on sound science and internationally agreed criteria, together with their development and promotion as a standardised input to the EBSA process is at the core of GOBI’s remit to support the uptake and application of EBSAs.
-This work will lead the way in the consolidation of information relevant to the preservation of seabirds in the Indian Ocean, and set the course for similar analysis and advocacy work to be conducted in other regions as suitable datasets become available.
-The forward-looking elements of the work package will provide the best possible chance for the creation of an effective and ‘future-proof’ conservation actions for seabirds in the Indian Ocean.
+This work has lead the way in the consolidation of information relevant to the preservation of seabirds in the Indian Ocean, and set the course for similar analysis and advocacy work conducted in other regions as suitable datasets become available.
+The forward-looking elements of the work package provide the best possible chance for the creation of an effective and ‘future-proof’ conservation actions for seabirds in the Indian Ocean.